French Louisianians: Etymology

-The term Créole was originally used by French settlers to distinguish people born in French Louisiana from those born elsewhere, thus drawing a distinction between Old-World Europeans and Africans from their Creole descendants born in the Viceroyalty of New France.
-The term Louisanese (Louisianais) was used as a demonym for Louisiana French people prior to the establishment of states in the Louisiana Territory, but the term fell into disuse after the Orleans Territory gained admission into the American Union as the State of Louisiana:
+The term Créole was originally used by French settlers in North America to distinguish people born in French Louisiana from those born elsewhere, thus drawing a distinction between Old-World Europeans and Africans from their Creole descendants born in the Viceroyalty of New France.
+The term Louisanese (Louisianais) was used as a demonym for Louisiana French people prior to the integration of the Louisiana Territory, but fell into disuse after the Orleans Territory gained admission into the American Union as the State of Louisiana:

 "The elegant olive-browned Louisianese- the rosy-cheeked maiden from La belle riviere (La Belle Rivière is the native Louisiana French name for Ohio)..."

 Louisiana French Language

 The State of Louisiana's welcome sign.

-The Louisiana French speak similar dialects of French, the major varieties being Lower Louisiana French, Upper Louisiana French, and Louisiana Creole.
+The Louisiana French speak similar dialects of French, with regional varieties including Lower Louisiana French, Upper Louisiana French, and Louisiana Creole.